Donyngton History, Family Crest & Coats of Arms

 Donyngton is a name of ancient Anglo-Saxon origin and comes from the family once having lived by a stream at the hill.
 The surname Donyngton originally derived from the Old English word Dunestorp which later changed to Donnington.
 The surname Donyngton is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.

 The surname Donyngton was first found in Leicestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Donyngton family

-Another 208 words (15 lines of text) covering the years 153 and 1532 are included under the topic Early Donyngton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Donyngton research.
+Another 87 words (6 lines of text) covering the years 153 and 1532 are included under the topic Early Donyngton History in all our PDF Extended History products and printed products wherever possible.